Provenance research & restitution

 The results were submitted to the IKG and City of Vienna at the end of March 2011.
 The prospects for identifying heirs are promising for four of the 14 pictures from the IKG collection, but in the Berger collection no indications of a former owner or heir have been found.
 The decision regarding the four IKG pictures is with the board of the IKG.

 6. During the renovation of Palais Eskeles in Dorotheergasse from January to October 2011 the JMW collections were moved to an outside depot and no provenance research was therefore possible.
 After the return of the collections to the Museum negotiations were resumed with the City of Vienna regarding the financing of the provenance research, with the outcome that the Museum will have to pay the costs from its operating budget.

-7. At the same time, the Museum contacted the Vienna Restitution Commission, which confirmed on March 15, 2012, its responsibility for the municipal collections.
+7. The arbitration responsible for the objects of the Jewish Museum Vienna is the Vienna Restitution Commission, which confirmed on March 15, 2012, its responsibility for the municipal collections.
 In summer 2012 the JMW drafted a guideline with the IKG restitution department regarding the procedure and division of labor for investigating the IKG collection at the Jewish Museum.
 The guideline was approved in September 2012 by the JMW supervisory board, which also includes representatives of the IKG Vienna.
 It provides for the investigation of objects from the IKG collection by the Jewish Museum Vienna with the support of the IKG restitution department.
 The IKG will be solely responsible for contacting possible heirs.

 The Jewish Museum Vienna would be grateful for your active help in its provenance research.
 Any indication that could assist the Museum in this regard would be very welcome.